tr3ck3r/linklight/exercises/aws/ansible_engine/2-securitygroup/README.md

 ```

-(Run it again if you like to check out that idempotence again :)
+Run it again if you'd like to check out that idempotence again :)

 NOTE: Please ensure you have your studentN security group created, as it'll be used throughout the remaining exercises.